Homemade lasagne pasta sheets (lasagna)

 Continue kneading for about 7-10 minutes.
 Knead until the pasta dough is smooth, elastic, and just slightly tacky.
 You can dust the dough with more flour if it’s too sticky, but try not to add too much additional flour or the pasta will be tough.

 Roll the dough into a ball and wrap it in cling film and let it sit for about 30 minutes.

 Cut off 1/6 of the dough, re-wrap the rest in cling film so it doesn’t dry out and roll out the piece you cut off until it is flat enough that you can pass it through a pasta machine if you are using one.

-I used my pasta machine to roll out the sheets, first 3-4 times on number 4 on the dial and then a couple of times on number 6.
+I used my pasta machine to roll out the sheets, first 3-4 times on number 6 or 7 on the dial and then a couple of times more on number 4.
 Each time you pass the dough through the machine fold it first into thirds and pass it through again until it comes out with the right thickness and length.
+If you want even thinner sheets you can also pass the dough through again on number 2 or 3.
 Cut the sheet to the length you want.

 If you aren’t using a machine you need to keep rolling out the dough until it is thin enough to almost see your fingers through it.
 Then cut the sheet to the size you want.